european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Spain, Sweden

-- **Data warning!** Recent missing data for cases in: Austria, Croatia, Denmark, France, Germany, Lithuania, Slovakia, and Spain
+- **Data warning!** Recent missing data for cases in: Austria, Croatia, Cyprus, Denmark, Finland, France, Germany, Luxembourg, and Spain

-- **Data warning!** Recent missing data for deaths in: Austria, Belgium, Croatia, Denmark, France, Germany, Hungary, Iceland, Lithuania, Luxembourg, Netherlands, Norway, Slovakia, and Spain
+- **Data warning!** Recent missing data for deaths in: Austria, Belgium, Croatia, Cyprus, Denmark, Finland, France, Germany, Hungary, Iceland, Luxembourg, Netherlands, Norway, and Spain

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the